hexbatch/apple-core/v1/docs/core/actions.md

 * owner-change
 * token-set addition
 * token-set removal
 * token-set mass attribute altering

+Input params:
+input params have more data
+* target_tokens[]
+* token-set
+* set operation info
+* lifecycle

+Script returns:

+depends on what the script is used for: can be a primitive to be evaluated for truthfulness, can be changed attribute values for the target

             so an action:
                 action-name: can be any unique name
                 action-version: can be a version (optional)
                 action-owner: actions are be owned by a user
                 target:
                   target attribute guid:
                   target-from-state: literal string, number or regex (empty means always) can be used with the lifecycles
                 lifecycle: [] array of life cycles this script runs on, without looking at the target from-state, can be empty
                 recipient: //optional
                     recipient attribute: the script can only change the recipient attribute recipient token: if not empty, this token must be writable by the user of the action, the token does not have to be the target, and no other tokens will be written to charge : //optional sets up a token-set operation
                     charge_type: the type-group to charge with
                     charge_source_set: the token-set to remove tokens from
                     charge_destination_set: the token-set to put the tokens
                 options:
                     per-token: if true, this script runs per token that has the attribute meet requirements, and only its attribute can be changed if false then script runs per set, and all the set population tokens and their target attributes are looked at,  and any recipient token in the set can be changed.
                     run-when-out-area: default false, else runs when token or type-group is outside of location bounds
                     run-when-in-area: default true runs when the token or type-group is inside the location bounds
-              script:
+                script: script_id
-                  permissions: []
-                  md5 of script: makes sure the script is not changed when this is applied to any instantiated actions
-                  param_attributes: [] if not empty then these attributes must exist on the token or type-group for the action to run
-                  local_script_state: stored json and passed to script as an object, updated in the script.
-This is per instantiation
-                  local_script_state_init: the initial local_script_state
-                  global_script_state: shared by all instantiated actions, its initial state set in the definition of this action here
-                  script: input(target_tokens[], param-attribute-values,token-set, local script_state, global script state, set operation info) returns
-                          : {array changed recipient attributes  {guid,value}, new script_state local and global}
+                    see input params

-## script permissions
+                    see script returns

-* Scripts are run in a sandbox not allowing file access
-* Scripts may be granted access to make remote calls and wait for data
-* Scripts may be granted extra time to run
-* Scripts may be granted extra memory to run